barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 but it basically configures the pins PB10 and PB11 so we can use them with the I2C implementation inside our chip.

-The last line we need to take over from them is the one instanciating the I2C object
+The last line we need to take over from them is the one instantiating the I2C object
 ```rs
 // We use 400 khz because it was mentioned like that in the datasheet, see above
 let mut i2c = I2c::i2c1(dp.I2C1, (scl, sda), 400.khz(), clocks, &mut rcc.apb1r1);
 ```
-However this line is gonna fail us with a huge error of
+However this line is going to fail us with a huge error:
 ```
 error[E0277]: the trait bound `stm32l4xx_hal::gpio::gpiob::PB10<stm32l4xx_hal::gpio::Alternate<stm32l4xx_hal::gpio::AF4, stm32l4xx_hal::gpio::Output<stm32l4xx_hal::gpio::OpenDrain>>>: stm32l4xx_hal::i2c::SclPin<s
 tm32l4::stm32l4x2::I2C1>` is not satisfied